About this guide

 Do something nice for yourself when you have reached a goal, as a treat.

 Ask your family and friends to help keep you going and let them know when you have achieved a goal, they can help you celebrate it!
-Ask friends and family to help you shop for or cook healthy things.

 Don’t worry if you make a mistake.
 Everyone makes mistakes and you shouldn’t let this put you off making the changes to your life.